hallettj/hallettj.github.com/source/_drafts/which-type-checked-language.md

 Type casts shift the burden of checking program correctness from the compiler to the programmer, and therefore reduce the usefulness of the compiler.

+Type variables make it possible to express details about program behavior that cannot be expressed otherwise.
+So parametric polymorphism is very helpful in type-driven development.

 ## constrained types